elephantscale/es-training-new/terraform/Version0/About_Terraform_Class.md

 * Instructor’s contact information
 * Slides
   - For each session, slides will be emailed out or delivered via virtual classroom
-* AWS and Terraform
-  - Students need to have an AWS account
-  - If you don't have one, we will walk through the process of getting a free AWS account
-  - Students will be using a local copy of Terraform on their own computers
-  - We will walk through the process of installing Terraform locally
+* Server nodes
+  - Provided in the cloud
 * Labs
-  - Provided in the cloud via GitHub
+  - Provided in the cloud
-  - Will also be delivered in a ZIP file for your future reference
+  - Will be delivered in a ZIP file for your future reference

 Notes: